Quantum Maxwell's Demon Assisted by Non-Markovian Effects

 The interactions between the qutrit and two qubits are given by the terms

-Treating the two qubits as environments and using the Redfield equation, after the Born-Markov and secular approximations the master equation becomes
+Treating the two qubits as environments and using the Redfield equation, after the Born-Markov and secular approximations, the master equation becomes

-Here $\hat{V}_D(t)$ is the driving Hamiltonian.
-This approximation is valid when the correlation functions of the bath from equation \eqref{corr} decays much faster than the dynamics of the system.
+Here, $\hat{V}_D(t)$ is the driving Hamiltonian.
+This approximation is valid when the correlation functions of the bath from Eq.~\eqref{corr} decay much faster than the dynamics of the system.
 Therefore, the inequality that needs to be fulfilled is

 for the cold and hot qubit, respectively.
-So the Markov approximation is not only valid for large $\gamma$ but also for large temperatures, $T_C$ and $T_H$.
+So the Markov approximation is not only valid for large $\gamma$, but also for large temperatures $T_C$ and $T_H$.